franklinselva/industrial-robot-arm-ros2/README.md

 ### Packages

- - **irb_action_manager**: Contains the action server related the unscrewing task.
+ - **irb_action_manager**: Contains the action server related to the unscrewing task.
 Some functionalities are mocked for demonstration purposes.
  - **irb_bringup**: Contains the launch files for bringing up the IRB6640 robot arm.
  - **irb_description**: Contains the URDF and meshes for the IRB6640 robot arm
  - **irb_interfaces**: Contains the interface for the IRB6640 robot arm.
 It uses the ROS2 action server for communication.